WorldCereal/worldcereal-documentation/processing/usage_cloud.md

 </div>

 <div style="text-align: justify">
-Here is an example of a Jypyter Notebook showing how to generate a cropland map using the default WorldCereal cropland model:
+Here is an example of a Jupyter Notebook showing how to generate a cropland map using the default WorldCereal cropland model:
 </div>

 <iframe src="../images/worldcereal_v1_demo_default_cropland.html" style="width:100%; height:400px; border:none; overflow:auto;"></iframe>